KangBoming/BulkFormer/README.md

 This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/KangBoming/DeepAVC/blob/main/LICENSE) file for details

 ## Contact
-Please feel free to contact us for any further queations
+Please feel free to contact us for any further questions

 Boming Kang <kangbm@bjmu.edu.cn>